benjaminoakes/www.benjaminoakes.com/_posts/2015-11-06-how-to-mute-the-news-room-on-a-cisco-webex-call.md

 To mute the news feed, this is all you need to do:

-  * Wait until you hear the news feed and then&#8230;
+  * Wait until you hear the news feed and then...
   * Hit `*60` **quickly** (`*6` is used for some other functions, which is why the numbers need to be entered rapidly)

 The news feed will mute and you will then hear silence.